7oiden/passionate-photography-exam-1/README.md

 The content for the website is stored on a Wordpress installation used as a headless CMS, taking advantage of the Wordpress REST API to fetch the data.

 This project was an exam from Noroff's Frontend course first year and was delivered in May 2021.
-The timeframe was 5 weeks, and the project requirements are listed in the next section.
+The timeframe was 5 weeks, and the assignment requirements are listed in the next section.

 ## Assignment requirements: